tolstoyevsky/pieman/README.md

 ##### BUILD_DIR="build"

-Allows specifying the projects location.
+Specifies the projects location.
 By default, the directory named `build` is created in the current directory during the build process with ownership specified via `IMAGE_OWNERSHIP`.

 ##### CREATE_ONLY_CHROOT=false

-Makes Pieman restrict itself to only creating a chroot environment based on the operating system specified via `OS`.
+Restricts Pieman to only creating a chroot environment based on the operating system specified via `OS`.
 The chroot environment is stored in `build/${PROJECT_NAME}/chroot` and can be used immediately or later to reduce the time of building images.
 See `BASE_DIR`.

 ##### LOCALE="en_US.UTF-8"

-Allows specifying the locale.
+Specifies the locale.

 ##### PIEMAN_DIR="$(pwd)"

-Allows specifying the directory into which Pieman is installed.
+Specifies the directory into which Pieman is installed.

 ##### PREPARE_ONLY_TOOLSET=false

-Makes Pieman restrict itself to only preparing or upgrading the toolset which is located in the directory specified via `TOOLSET_DIR`.
+Restricts Pieman to only preparing or upgrading the toolset which is located in the directory specified via `TOOLSET_DIR`.

 ##### TIME_ZONE="Etc/UTC"